The return-to-office surge might be picking up steam across the U.S., but the remote job market remains strong.

-To examine where remote hiring is happening the most for high-paying jobs, Ladders identified the top 20 occupations with the highest number of remote job openings on their site between Aug.
-31 and Nov.
-1 that pay more than $100,000.
+To examine where remote hiring is happening the most for high-paying jobs, FlexJobs identified the top seven industries with the most remote, full-time jobs on their site right now that pay more than $100,000.

-If you're hoping to land a remote job soon, Toni Frana, a career services manager at FlexJobs, recommends including previous experience working from home and expertise with online collaboration tools like Zoom, Trello, Slack and the Google Suite on your resume, which can help your application stand out.
+If you're hoping to land a remote job, FlexJobs career coach Toni Frana recommends including previous remote experience and expertise with popular remote tools like Zoom, Slack, Trello and the Google Suite on your resume, which can help you stand out as an applicant.

-Highlighting your time management skills can also give you a huge leg up in your job search, remote career coach Kate Smith says, as remote companies prioritize candidates who can effectively manage their work schedules, responsibilities and deadlines without constant supervision from their boss.
+Highlighting your time management skills can also give you a huge leg up in your job search, remote career coach Kate Smith says, as remote companies prioritize candidates who can effectively manage their work schedules, responsibilities and deadlines without a manager peeking over their shoulder.